 To apply to a management program, select an intended major within the Freeman College of Management on your application.
 If you want to join the Freeman College of Management but have not decided which major to pursue, select "Undecided Management" as your intended major.

-The Freeman College of Management is a proud signatory of the United Nations Principles for Responsible Management Education (UNPRiME).
-We are committed to implementing the UNPRiME principles and creating a community where reflection upon the meaning and actions of a responsible manager are a cornerstone of the educational process.
+The Freeman College of Management is a proud signatory of the United Nations Principles for Responsible Management Education (UNPRME).
+We are committed to implementing the UNPRME principles and creating a community where reflection upon the meaning and actions of a responsible manager are a cornerstone of the educational process.

 *Placement rate indicates percentage employed or seeking an advanced degree nine months after graduation.